FredyFF/Loan_Application/README.md

  | Credit history | A person's debt repayment credit history |
  | Property Area | The property area is Rural/Urban/Semi-urban |
  | Loan Status | Loan Status Approved or not, namely Y- Yes, N-No |
+____
+Importing Libraries and Datasets
+First we have to import the library:

+Pandas – For loading Dataframes
+Matplotlib – To visualize data features namely barplots Seaborn – To see the correlation between features using a heatmap

+### Analysis with Jupiter Notebook